eruffaldi/uefiboot/README.md

 ###VirtualBox Issue###

-VirtualBox was not sending keys to the UEFI application.
-The driver can be found here: http://www.virtualbox.org/svn/vbox/trunk/src/VBox/Devices/EFI/Firmware/IntelFrameworkModulePkg/Csm/BiosThunk/KeyboardDxe/BiosKeyboard.c
+VirtualBox is not sending keys to the UEFI application, for the moment.

 #Future#